philanderson888/course-notes/README.md

 - version 08 adds ability to amend css to highlight chosen button and also to amend the headings to show the data period under review

+- version 09
+  - removes salary from the expenditure
+  - removes transfers

 ## Infrastructure